masyl/funex/README.md

 ## Roadmap
-- Create browser version with closure using grunt
 - Document : Whitespace support
 - Document : Support for Multi-statement
 - Document : Code Quality and Hygiene
 - Document : Support for inline JSON
+- Document : Available Dists
+- Document: Lower cyclomatic complexity : all functions under 5
 - Support for literal object notation (needed?)
 - Measure impact of uncompressible member names on gZipped version of the library
 - Re-avaluate the need for the test runner
 - Automate test suite on the frontend in all browsers (testling or testling)
 - Fix ie9 support
-- Lower cyclomatic complexity : all functions under 5
 - Measure impact of uncompressible member names on gZipped version of the library
 - Refactoring: tokenHandler should manipulate a cursor object instead of multiple argument and return values
 - Support evaluation of async expressions with a standard callback